apache/iotdb/docs/UserGuide/Library-UDF/Data-Profile.md

 + `rank`: The rank percentage of the percentile.
 It should be (0,1] and the default value is 0.5.
 For instance, a percentile with `rank`=0.5 is the median.
 + `error`: The rank error of the approximate percentile.
 It should be within [0,1) and the default value is 0.
 For instance, a 0.5-percentile with `error`=0.01 is the value of the element with rank percentage 0.49~0.51.
 With `error`=0, the output is the exact percentile.

 **Output Series:** Output a single series.
-The type is DOUBLE.
-There is only one data point in the series, whose timestamp is the same has which the first percentile value has, and value is the percentile.
+The type is the same as input series.
+If `error`=0, there is only one data point in the series, whose timestamp is the same has which the first percentile value has, and value is the percentile, otherwise the timestamp of the only data point is 0.

 **Note:** Missing points, null points and `NaN` in the input series will be ignored.